gowseshaik/homelab/docs/K3d/K3d cluster setup.md

     nodeFilters:
       - loadbalancer
 ```

----

 ### ✅ **2.
 Create Cluster Using Config**
 ```
 k3d cluster create --config k3d-config.yaml
 ```

----

 This will expose your services directly on the host ports without needing port-forward.
 You can add or change ports anytime by editing the config.

-Let me know if you want an example with volumes or registries too.